aladelca/data_extract/README.md

 - 👋 Hi, I’m @calarcond
 - 👀 I’m interested in Data Science and Analytics
-- 🌱 I’m currently learning Machine Learning and Data Science
+- 🌱 I’m a Data Scientist
 - 💞️ I’m looking to collaborate on Data Science Projects
 - 📫 How to reach me: LinkedIn: [Carlos Adrián Alarcón Delgado](https://www.linkedin.com/in/carlos-adrian-alarcon-delgado/)